WuchiOnline/ThrowAssist/README.md

 ## Built With

-This project showcases a basic implementation using primitives, which utilizes:
+The example project showcases a basic implementation using primitives, which utilizes:

 * Unity 2019.3.2f1
 * Oculus XR Plugin 1.3.3